Is Tent Fumigation Hazardous

 Bottom line: Don’t try to get in once the tent has been put up and sealed.
 You and your neighbors are safe, as long as the tent has been sealed properly.

 After the tent has been removed, the gas is aerated while the tent in on, disappearing completely, with no residual.
 You don’t have to wash or clean anything once you return from fumigation.
-Nowadays, with baffles, the fumigation team aerates and cuts the time down to
+Nowadays, with baffles, the fumigation team aerates and cuts the time down to a few hours.

 It doesn’t also damage electronic devices, so you can keep your electronics in the house while tented.